amirnn/supra-frontend/Documentation/Updated - My version.md

 `{"nodeIDs":[String]}`

 **"SUPRA_URL/parameters":**
-Sending a post request with a node id in its body to this url will return all the parameters for that node. shape of the object sent with the body should be similar to: `{"nodeID":"ID"}` This could be misleading because this `POST` request actually returns the internal state.
+Sending a GET request with a node id in its body to this url will return all the parameters for that node. shape of the object sent with the body should be similar to: `{"nodeID":"ID"}`

 ## POST REQUESTs